metatrot/public-vivaria-test/README.md

 ## Issues

 The VM generates new secret tokens each time it's run, but your browser will cache the last entered ones.
-Make sure to clear the local storage.
+Make sure to clear the local storage if you get `Unable to transform response from server`.

 If the queue gets stuck:
 1. Connect to the VM using `vagrant ssh`